KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 This does not have an impact on color texture sources since they define values as contribution factor.
 The value 10000 cd / m2 for an output pixel with full brightness is chosen to be compatible with the Perceptual Quantizer (PQ) used in the SMPTE ST 2084 transfer function.

-When using this extension light contribution values shall be aligned to account for 10000 cd/m2 as max luminance.
+When using this extension light contribution values shall be aligned to account for 10000 cd/m2 as max luminance, meaning that the dynamic range is 0 to 10000.
 This means that content creators shall be aware of 10000 cd/m2 as the maximum brightness value range, it does not mean that the display will be capable of outputing at this light luminance.

 ## Scene light value